 Once you’ve done this, let them see each other in a controlled manner.
 Pooch on the leash and cat in your lap (you’ll need two people for this).

 Keep your pets feeling the good vibe by providing treats and pats throughout, then let them go back to their alone space.
 Repeat this step as many times as necessary before their first-time off leash introduction.

 Out with cat and dog fights, in with pet insurance

 We hope your puss and pup will be best friends soon… It may not happen overnight but be patient.

 Pet insurance is good for your peace of mind, your pets, and your back pocket.
 Just in case there’s a scratch or bite wound borne from pet sibling rivalry (we hope not), and someone needs treatment, your vet visits won’t cost you as much.

-Plus you’ll get a multiple pet discount if both or all your pets are covered.
+Plus you might be able to take advantage of our multiple-pet discount if both or all your pets are covered.

 Why cats and dogs fight – over to you

 Has your furry family ever erupted into flying fur balls?
 Were you able to settle the sibling rivalry between your canine and feline kids?
 Share your stories with us on our Facebook page.